MerkulovDaniil/notion4ever/README.md

       - name: Download current version of the site
         uses: actions/checkout@v2
         with:
-          # HERE YOU NEED TO PLACE YOUR REPOSITORY
+          # HERE, YOU NEED TO PLACE YOUR REPOSITORY
           repository: 'MerkulovDaniil/merkulovdaniil.github.io'
           # TARGET BRANCH
           ref: main